Occupy Oakland: "Move-in Day" (January 28)

 On January 28, Occupy Oakland protesters had planned a 'move-in' day to take over a vacant building and establish it as a social center.
 The target for occupation was the long-vacant Kaiser Convention Center.
 Organizers kept the building targeted for takeover a secret, so the exact route was a mystery to most of the marchers.
 After winding through Laney College, the crowd ended up at the vacant Henry J. Kaiser Convention Center, where police had established a line.
 Some protesters carried plastic garbage cans cut into shields in preparation for confrontation with police.

-Police first attempted arrests near Telegraph Ave and William St. This attempt failed when protestors were ordered to disperse.
+Police first attempted arrests near Telegraph Ave and William St. This attempt failed when protesters were ordered to disperse.
 As police attempted to clear the protesters, the marchers overturned a chain link fence and fled across a vacant park.
 The march continued heading up Telegraph towards 20th.
 Three officers were injured in the skirmish between Occupy protesters, as protesters threw bottles, metal pipe, rocks, spray cans, improvised explosive devices, and lit flares, police said, in a large skirmish on the front steps of the Oakland Museum of California.
 The most seriously injured officer received a cut to his face that required stitches after a protester hit him with a bicycle.
 The other two injured officers received bruises, and one injured his hand.
 Police again stopped the march on Broadway between 23rd and 24th.
 Police announced over loudspeaker to the kettled crowd: "Marchers, you have failed to disperse after several lawful orders.
 You are now under arrest".
 There were 409 arrests at Occupy Oakland on January 28, but only 12 of those arrested were charged.

 Critics alleged that police engaged in kettling and failed to issue the required audible dispersal order prior to arrests.
 Several journalists reported being arrested or placed in restraints.
 In response, The Newspaper Guild released a letter protesting Oakland Police's actions that day.

 Over the course of the day, the Oakland Police Department received more than 1,700 calls for service elsewhere in Oakland that were delayed or not responded to because of the strain on resources dealing with protesters.
 More than 480 of those were 911 calls.